markcot/pands-problem-set/README.md

 in a 'while' loop to create a 'for' loop to print all the values in the list 'l' with a space separator only print( , end=' ')

 The program works.
-I added 'collatz.py' version V1_01 to git and uploaded to my github repositry.
+I added 'collatz.py' version V1_01 to git and uploaded to my github repository.

-I updated the file file 'collatz.py' version V1_02 updated some of the comments and uploaded it to my github repositry.
+I updated the file file 'collatz.py' version V1_02 & updated some of the comments and uploaded it to my github repository.

+### 2019/02/17
+Updated the file 'collatz.py' to version V1_03 & amended some comments

-Code reference sources:
+## Code reference sources:
 1. Dr Ian McLoughlin, GMIT: H Dip in Data Analytics lecture notes, Janurary and Febrary 2019
    I adapted the lecture notes while loop and discussion about lists and the appending items to lists.
 2. Mark Cotter February 2019 code for Exercise 1 'sumupto.py' and Exercise 3
-   divisors.py asking user to input a positive integar check if it even or odd by checking the modulas after dividing by 2 is = 0
+   divisors.py asking user to input a positive integer check if it even or odd by checking the modulas after dividing by 2 is = 0
 3. 'A Whirlwind Tour of Python': VanderPlas, Jake: published by O'Rielly Media Inc. 2016
    Reading first few chapters I adapted code for not equal to != if and elif for use in this program.
-4. I adpated code the the folowing python tutorial webpage about lists and appending list.
-I adpated code in a 'while' loop to create a 'for' loop to print all the values in the list 'l' with a space separator only print( , end=' ') https://docs.python.org/3/tutorial/introduction.html#lists
+4. I adapted code from the following python tutorial webpage about lists and appending list.
+I adapted code in a 'while' loop to create a 'for' loop to print all the values in the list 'l' with a space separator only print( , end=' ') https://docs.python.org/3/tutorial/introduction.html#lists